 “Nikki is a picky eater.
-I can’t get her to eat many things, especially healthy food,” Nikki’s mom explains to me.
+I can’t get her to eat many things, especially healthy food,” Nikki’s mom explained to me.

 For a long time, I would have agreed to this assessment as I had experienced Nikki’s obstinance during class for months.
 She refused to try any fruits or other new dishes we made together in her kindergarten class with impressive conviction.
-“You’re not going to try the salad you just worked so hard on?” and “How do you know you don’t like it if you never have tried it” were always my inquiries to convince her to take just one taste of our nutritious creation.
+I always inquired, “You’re not going to try the salad you just worked so hard on?” and “How do you know you don’t like it if you never have tried it,” to convince her to take just one taste of our nutritious creation.

-Then, one random day, during a taste test in the cafeteria, Nikki decided to take a step out of her comfort zone.
-We were sampling different types of pears – delicious varieties from Bartlet to Bosc.
+Then, during a taste test in the cafeteria on a random day, Nikki decided to step out of her comfort zone.
+We were sampling different types of pears, delicious varieties from Bartlet to Bosc.
 Nikki came by the table and I asked her if she would like a sample.
 She gave me the “I don’t want to try it but I don’t want to say no” face I often got from her.
 I picked up a smaller piece than the others: “please have a tiny piece, look, just try one tiny bite.”
 With a look of hesitation, she took the sample and scurried away.
 I waited in anticipation, feeling grateful that she took the pear if nothing else.

 Minutes later, she came back to the taste test table with a giant grin on her face.
 “That apple was delicious,” she said with glee and enthusiasm!
 I laughed to myself and said to her, “it’s not an apple, it’s a pear, but I understand why you would get them confused since they look and taste similar.
 Want some more?”
 Nikki answered with an exclamation of “YES!” and then skipped back to her table.
 For Nikki, after months of refusing to try new foods, that was a huge move out of her comfort zone.
 For me, it was a revelation.
 I can relate to Nikki in many ways: in a time when she is still exploring flavors and texture, the decision to #TryThings was daunting, which made the reward was so great.
 Since that time, Nikki has been more willing to try more foods.
 She has liked some and hated others, but the important point is that now she is at least making an attempt to try.